Top Questions About Akiya Houses: What You Need to Know About Abandoned Homes in Japan

 This registration process can vary, ranging from a straightforward online or in-person sign-up with basic contact details to a more comprehensive procedure, such as composing a biography detailing your work, plans for the house area, and reasons for desiring to reside in the respective area, designed to assess your genuine interest in the living and working in the area.

-While this process may be more time-consuming, it does provide a deeper look at the houses available for purchase, which may not be listed on larger real estate-run akiya banks.
-Keep in mind that many of these registration-only akiya banks require that you currently live in Japan with a valid form of Japanese ID.
+While this process may be more time-consuming, the municipally-run banks do provide a look at the houses that may not be listed on larger real estate-run akiya banks.

 two story traditional Japanese house with hole in the roofline